AliSajid/AliSajid.github.io/content/posts/the_weeping_angels.md

 <!-- vale proselint.Cliches = YES -->

 Thus, it follows that there could be a state that is the opposite: A state where one is only able to move or act if they are being observed.
-This thought, this possibility, is the raison d'etre of this post.
+This thought, this possibility, is the raison d'être of this post.
 What would such a state look like?
 What would it mean for the people in that state?
 What would it mean for the people observing them?
 Does such a state even make sense?
 Does it already exist?
 And what would we call such a state?
 Smiling Angels?
 Weeping Devils?
 I don't know, but it's a thought that I can't shake off.

 ## A Detour Into A Conversation With My Therapist